berkesevenler/DiceDominion/README.md

 ### Starting the Game

-Once you open [the game in your browser](https://berkesevenler.github.io/HostingTest-DiceDominion/), you'll be greeted with the game board.
+Once you open [the game in your browser], you'll be greeted with the game board.
 You can either:

 1. **Create a Lobby:** Choose the grid size, select a color for your blocks, and start a lobby.
 You will then wait for another player to join, either through an invitation link or by finding your lobby in the public list.
 2. **Join a Lobby:** Select your color and join an existing lobby by either clicking an invitation link or selecting a public lobby.